alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/how-to-use.md

 All suggestions are reviewed once a month by content designers and technical writers at the Government Digital Service (GDS).

-You’ll be told if your suggestion:
+You'll be told if your suggestion:

 - has been approved and published in the style guide
 - has been rejected, with a reason why